Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \end{remark}

-\begin{example}[12-satellite MMRT] The 12-satellite optimal constellation configuration has an objective value $Z$ of $3$, and an MRT of \SI{15}{min}.
-The constellation's APC decomposition is presented in Fig.~\ref{fig:mrt_a}, and the orbital slots' spatial distribution in Fig.~\ref{fig:mrt_b}.
-The optimal constellation configuration as well as the target are illustrated in Fig.~\ref{fig:mrt_c}. \end{example}
+\begin{example}[Five-Satellite MMRT] Given a fixed number of satellites equal to five, the optimal objective value is 11, and the runtime is \SI{151.16}{s}, corresponding to an optimal constellation configuration with an MRT of \SI{22}{min} over Seattle.
+Figure~\ref{fig:mrt_a} presents the APC decomposition, and Fig.~\ref{fig:mrt_b} outlines the distribution of the orbital slots in the RAAN versus argument of latitude plane.
+Figure~\ref{fig:mrt_c} illustrates a 3D visualization of the constellation configuration and the target at the epoch. \end{example}